Pennsylvania GOP considering further action against ballot deadline extension as Dems claim 'huge win'

 After the Supreme Court on Monday blocked an effort by Pennsylvania Republicans to put a hold on a three-day deadline extension for mail ballots to be received in Pennsylvania, the state GOP is considering further action on the issue next week after Supreme Court nominee Amy Coney Barrett is seated and before the presidential election.

 The Pennsylvania Supreme Court, claiming emergency jurisdiction, last month extended the deadline for mailed ballots to be received by election officials to Nov.
-6, citing potential mail delays and the fact state law technically allows mail ballots to be cast on Election Day.
+6, citing potential mail delays and the fact state law technically allows mail ballots to be cast on Election Day, something that would make the USPS delivering them on Election Day impractical.
 Republicans accused the state Supreme Court of exceeding its powers and unconstitutionally making a unilateral move to change election law.

 Top Republican legislators in the state, including Senate Majority Leader Jake Corman, first filed the request for a stay pending appeal late last month.
 The Pennsylvania Republican Party filed a separate but similar appeal for a stay later the same day.